 The results are processed for EIP.

-Loans that failed to process are unlocked in EIP.
+Loans that failed to process are unlocked in EIP and restore (pointing to EIP) in datagrid.

-Loans that were committed in OFSLL have the balance “zeroed out” by creating a financial transaction in EIP, and then the status is set to Closed.
+Loans that were committed in OFSLL have the balance “zeroed out” by creating a financial transaction in EIP, and then the status is set to Closed in EIP and released (pointing to OFSLL) in datagrid

 The results are written to a staging/reconciliation database, including summary timestamps to capture telemetry/timing metrics.